22 Examples of Customer Retention Strategies That Actually Work

 HubSpot Research found that, in cases of company error, 96% of survey respondents would continue buying from a company they regularly purchased from if they apologized and rectified the situation.

-That means you need to develop a plan for the inevitability of a mistake — and a plan for how to solve it promptly, apologize honestly, and move forward to retain your loyal customers.
+That means you need to develop a plan for the inevitability of a mistake — and a plan for how to solve it promptly, apologize honestly and directly, and move forward to retain your loyal customers.

-Our COO and VP of Customer Success then apologized, explained what had happened, and detailed how we would prevent it from happening again publicly on our blog, and privately to customers via email.
+Our COO and VP of Customer Success then apologized, explained what had happened, and detailed how we would prevent it from happening again publicly on our blog.
+They also sent customers individual emails.

 Free Customer Journey Template